-According to the FCC, fiber providers consistently offer 117% of advertised speeds, even during times of peak demand.
-So how does it stack against the traditional copper or cable coax circuits that are still available in the market?
+According to the FCC, fiber providers consistently offer 117 percent of advertised speeds, even during times of peak demand.
+So how does business fiber internet stack up against the traditional copper or cable coax circuits that are still available in the market?

-Business Advantages of Fiber Optic Internet vs. Cable
+Business Advantages of Fiber vs. Cable Internet

 Is the speed increase of fiber optic Internet noticeable compared to cable?
 Absolutely.

 Many Atlantech Online customers using fiber to connect to our network can transmit data at 1 gigabit per second.
-That's many times faster than the federal government's definition of broadband service, which is 25 Mbps uploads and 3 Mbps for downloads as of January 2019.
+That's many times faster than the federal government's definition of broadband service, which is 100 Mbps uploads and 20 Mbps for downloads as of January 2022.